 An ideal customer profile (ICP) is a detailed portrait of your dream customer, whether that’s an individual or another company.
 It’s who you think of first when asked the question, “Who is your product for?”
 It’s a way to think carefully about potential customers and what problems you’re solving for them.

-Some questions you might want to ask yourself when coming up with your ideal customer are:
+Some questions you might want to ask yourself when coming up with your ideal customer profile are:

 - What business are they in?